 - Prepare your finances: Before you travel aboard, Call your bank and let them know that you will be overseas.
 So your funds do not get canceled while you are on travel.
 Your bank will also be able to advise whether your bank card/credit card will work where you are going.
 It’s best to take a mixture of money – credit card or debit card, plus cash just in case.
 If all else fails, have someone you can depend on for an emergency transfer.

 Copies of your Passport, travel insurance policy, emergency phone & card numbers, as well as your ticket details.
 Leave another set with family or friends too.
 And it’s also handy to have copies of your itinerary and hotel receipts in one place, just in case.

 Get all the necessary gear for your electronics.
 Think all-things-camera.
 Make sure your memory card/s are big enough (you’ll want to snap everything you see!) and pack power adapter, charger, and extra batteries.
 There will be times you don’t have access to power & you don’t want your camera dying at Himalaya.

 Learn key phrases in the local language.
-Of course, it’s best practice to learn basics like “Hello,” “Thank you,” and “Where is the Taxistand?”, but the more you can say in the local tongue, the better.
+Of course, it’s best practice to learn basics like “Hello,” “Thank you,” and “Where is the Taxistand?”, But the more you can say in the local tongue, the better.
 Carry a phrase book everywhere.
-It could seriously save your life, or at least save you from missing a flight.
+It could seriously save your life, or at least keep you from missing a flight.

 Pack appropriately.
 Always travel as light as possible but make sure you squeeze in an inflatable pillow, sleeping mask, international power adapters, an extra change of clothes (or undies) in your hand luggage, socks for the plane, baby wipes to freshen up & a lightweight raincoat.
 Check out our packing list essentials here.